 2. Save more money and prepare for your future

 Perhaps you’re eyeing a new vehicle or hope to embark on a memorable getaway.
 Working locum tenens on the side means you don’t have to put “wish list” items on the back burner.
 Depending on your debt and other expenses, bringing in more money could be the difference between renting an apartment with a roommate or purchasing a house.
 (Bonus: You could accumulate a small nest egg for home improvements, decorating, and other property-related expenses, too.)
 Working locum tenens allows you to check off your “wish list” items and invest in your future.

 Accepting a permanent position provides job security; however, practicing locum tenens during your days off exposes you to other clinical settings.
-For example, you might have the opportunity to perform unique procedures or utilize equipment to which your permanent facility does not have access.
+For example, you might have the opportunity to perform unique procedures or utilize equipment to which your permanent facility cannot access.
 In addition, moonlighting gives you the chance to explore other career options and expand your professional network without leaving your permanent job.
-Keeping your options open is the perfect opportunity to build your network and grow your skillsets.
+Keeping your options open is perfect for building your network and growing your skillsets.

-There are people in neighboring towns and cities who are unable to receive quality care simply because there are not enough providers.
+People in neighboring towns and cities cannot receive quality care simply because there are not enough providers.
 Additionally, many healthcare organizations count on locum tenens to fill staffing gaps while hiring for permanent positions.
 Therefore, accepting locum tenens assignments before or after you put in your full-time hours could help positively impact rural communities.

 If you’re ready to supplement your income by working locum assignments in tandem with your permanent job, this could be the perfect opportunity to invest in your future!